 23. Regulations on paid additional educational services.

-Annex 2
+Appendix 2

 Approximate list of local acts

-for primary vocational education institutions***
+for institutions of primary vocational education***

 1. Job descriptions.